Virulent Newcastle Disease Outbreak Information and Resources

 It is essential that all poultry owners follow good biosecurity practices to help protect their birds from infectious diseases such as Newcastle.
-These include simple steps like washing hands and scrubbing boots before and after entering a poultry area; cleaning and disinfecting tires and equipment before moving them off the property; and isolating any birds returning from shows for 30 days before placing them with the rest of the flock.
+These include simple steps like:

-For backyard flock owners, biosecurity measures are to use dedicated shoes and clothes when caring for them and not to use/wear those clothes/shoes in other areas.
+- Using dedicated shoes and clothes when caring for birds and do not to use/wear those clothes/shoes in other areas.

-Additional information on biosecurity can be found at:
+Additional information on biosecurity and best practices to protect your flock can be found at: